All Episodes

 You can't just wish it.

-Otherwise everyone can wish it, there'd be no such thing as property.
+There'd be no such thing as property.

 So you'd need some investment of labor.

-And then you would also need some time frame in which to develop the property.
+And then you would also need some timeframe in which to develop the property.

-So the way that it worked when I was gold panning and prospecting is you uh hammer your plates or your plaques into trees in a kilometer square, and then for five years or whatever time period it was, for a certain number of years, you get the right to develop a mine if you find something really good there in terms of gold.
+And then for five years or whatever time period it was, for a certain number of years, you get the right to develop a mine if you find something really good there in terms of gold.

 If you don't do anything with the property within five years, it reverts to unowned.